Will this School help me get a job in motorsport?

 Payment can be taken in full upon registration.

-We advise you to make payment in full when you register so your place is held and secured, as places are in high demand and strictly limited.
-However, if you cannot pay in full when you book, then you can pay a deposit of £225 with the remaining balance payable 30 days prior to the School start date.
+We advise you to make payment in full once you receive the invoice so your place is held and secured, as places are in high demand and strictly limited.
+However, if you cannot pay in full when you book, then you can pay a non-refundable deposit of £225 with the remaining balance payable within 30 days of the invoice date.
 If you apply within 30 days of the School start date, payment must please be made in full upon booking.

 What are the cancellation terms?